 - try using salted butter!
 It really makes a different when working with a chocolate cookie dough.
 It adds a richness that makes these taste ultra chocolaty.
 If you try this, just reduce the added salt in the recipe by half.

-- use chocolate chunks instead of chips - if you like the melty "puddle" effect of the dark chocolate, then get you favourite dark chocolate bar or block and chop it up into rough chunks
+- use chocolate chunks instead of chips - if you like the melty "puddle" effect of the dark chocolate, then get you favorite dark chocolate bar or block and chop it up into rough chunks

 - chill the dough - giving this dough just a bit of time to sit in the fridge will help the flour hydrate and chill the butter and chocolate to prevent excess spreading.
 It only needs about 20 minutes though!
 If you chill it too long then the chocolate will harden and will be difficult to shape the dough balls.